loadsmart/culture/practices/coding.md

 Each pull request should be an [accretion](http://wordnetweb.princeton.edu/perl/webwn?s=accretion).
 It is a new layer on top of an existing foundation (previous PRs).
-If the foundation needs to be changed, consider having the refactoring as a separate PR from the new feature implementation.
+If the foundation needs to be changed, consider refactoring as a separate PR from the new feature implementation.

 ### Code Coverage